-Approximately 20% of customers said that each KPI was the most important to their air-
+Approximately 20% of customers said that each KPI was the most important to their airline, an indicator that we must maintain a focus on all five.

 The IAA ANSP takes the feedback from the Schuman Associates' independent survey and uses it to inform our Operations and Technology plans to ensure that they can be aligned with the needs of our customers as well as those of our people.
 It has also been reflected in the Irish SES Performance Plan for RP3.